protiumx/simia/README.md

 > *NOTE*: this repo is work in progress

-## Extending Monkey
+## Differences from Monkey
-I have extended and took some different decisions while designing the `simia` language
+I have extended and took some different design decisions while designing the `simia` language:
 - No `nil` value supported.
 Variables must always be defined with the supported types
 - Added `Range` support defined by start and end integers
 - Added support for `in` operator